contextgeneric/cgp-patterns/content/error-handling.md

 # Error Handling

-Rust provides a relatively new way of handling errors, with the use of `Result` type to represent explicit errors.
-Compared to the practice of implicit exceptions in other mainstream languages, the explicit `Result` type provides many advantages, such as making it clear when and what kind of errors can occur when calling a function.
-However, until now there is not yet a clear consensus of which _error type_ should be used within a `Result`.
+Rust introduces a modern approach to error handling through the use of the `Result` type, which explicitly represents errors.
+Unlike implicit exceptions commonly used in other mainstream languages, the `Result` type offers several advantages.
+It clearly indicates when errors may occur and specifies the type of errors that might be encountered when calling a function.
+However, the Rust community has yet to reach a consensus on the ideal _error type_ to use within a `Result`.

-The reason why choosing an error type is complicated is often due to different applications having different concerns: Should the error capture stack traces?
-Can the error be used in no_std environment?
-How should the error message be displayed?
-Should the error contain _structured metadata_ that can be introspected or logged differently?
-How should one differentiate different errors to decide whether to retry an operation?
-How to compose or _flatten_ error sources that come from using different libraries? etc.
+Choosing an appropriate error type is challenging because different applications have distinct requirements.
+For instance, should the error include stack traces?
+Can it be compatible with no_std environments?
+How should the error message be presented?
+Should it include _structured metadata_ for introspection or specialized logging?
+How can different errors be distinguished to determine whether an operation should be retried?
+How can error sources from various libraries be composed or _flattened_ effectively?
+These and other concerns complicate the decision-making process.

-Due to the complex cross-cutting concerns, there are never-ending discussions across the Rust communities on the quest to find a perfect error type that can be used to solve _all_ error handling problems.
-At the moment, the Rust ecosystem leans toward using error libraries such as [`anyhow`](https://docs.rs/anyhow) to store error values using some form of _dynamic typing_.
-However, these approaches give up some of the advantages provided by static types, such as the ability to statically know whether a function would never raise certain errors.
+Because of these cross-cutting concerns, discussions in the Rust community about finding a universally optimal error type are never ending.
+Currently, the ecosystem tends to favor libraries like [`anyhow`](https://docs.rs/anyhow) that store error values using some form of _dynamic typing_.
+While convenient, these approaches sacrifice some benefits of static typing, such as the ability to determine at compile time whether a function cannot produce certain errors.

-CGP offers us an alternative approach towards error handling, which is to use _abstract_ error types in `Result`, together with a context-generic way of _raising errors_ without access to the concrete type.
-In this chapter, we will walk through this new approach of error handling, and look at how it allows error handling to be easily customized depending on the exact needs of an application.
+CGP offers an alternative approach to error handling: using _abstract_ error types within `Result` alongside a context-generic mechanism for _raising errors_ without requiring a specific error type.
+In this chapter, we will explore this new approach, demonstrating how it allows error handling to be tailored to an application's precise needs.

 ## Abstract Error Type

-In the previous chapter, we have learned about how to use associated types together with CGP to define abstract types.
-Similar to the abstract `Time` and `AuthToken` types, we can define an abstract `Error` type as follows:
+In the previous chapter, we explored how to use associated types with CGP to define abstract types.
+Similarly to abstract types like `Time` and `AuthToken`, we can define an abstract `Error` type as follows:

 ```rust
 # extern crate cgp;